RocketChat/Rocket.Chat.RaspberryPi/README.md

 HINT:  if you want to use the voice and video chat features, make sure you give them the link starting with `https://`

+#### Mobile messaging on phones and tablets

-Experiment:  Ask them to download the Rocket.Chat app on Android PlayStore or the Apple Appstore for their phone and tablets!
+Ask your friends to download the Rocket.Chat mobile app on Android PlayStore or the Apple Appstore for their phone and tablets!

+Add your server's ngrok link to the app, and start mobile messaging one another!

 #### Stuck?
 Need help?